Chemical Reaction Models

 The Reaction Network Object

-reaction_network object which have several fields which can be accessed.
+reaction_network object, which has a number of fields which can be accessed.

-rn.symsis a vector containing symbols corresponding to all the reactants of the network.
+rn.f_funcis a vector of expressions corresponding to the time derivatives of the chemical species.

 rn.paramsis a vector containing symbols corresponding to all the parameters of the network.